Louisa Boren STEM K-8 Scholars:

 1. Develop 21st Century readiness in a community that values equity, sustainability, and the whole child.

-- Family involvement: STEM is built on the partnership between families, the PTA, and the school.
-Our community values volunteering, community events, communication, honors the contributions of families time, treasure and talent, and supports guardians as full partners in children’s education.
+1,5 Family involvement: STEM is built on the partnership between families, the PTA, and the school.
+Our community values volunteering, community events, communication, honors the contributions of families time, treasure and talent, and supports guardians as full partners in their children’s education.

-2. Develop rigorous STREAM skills to ask questions and support answers.
+2. Develop rigorous STREAM skills to ask and answer audacious questions.

-- Math curriculum and pedagogy rooted in Singapore Math will be used K-8 to challenge students at different performance levels and prepare all students to take advanced mathematics courses.
+2.6 Math curriculum rooted in the Common Core Standards, along with math instructional practices emphasizing differentiation and rigor, will be used K-8 to challenge students at different performance levels and prepare all students to take advanced mathematics courses.

 3. Use Project Based Learning to tackle real world challenges.

-- K-8 STEM students participate in big and small learning projects that explore real world problems and challenges.
+3.1 STEM K-8 students participate in big and small learning projects that explore real world problems and challenges.
 Project Based Learning experiences are based on inquiry and rigorous standards, integrate curriculum, and produce public displays of collaborative work.
 Students must communicate their learning to others.
 PBL will nurture lifelong scholars who love learning.